ghacks Technology News

 Firefox is already running, but is not responding

-The message “Firefox is already running, but is not responding.
-To open a new window, you must first close the existing Firefox process, or restart your system.” popped up quite frequently on a test system running the latest official version of Firefox 3 lately.
-The problem usually appeared after closing Firefox and trying to open the web browser anew at a later time.
+The message "Firefox is already running, but is not responding.
+To open a new window, you must first close the existing Firefox process, or restart your system" popped up quite frequently on a test system running the latest official version of Firefox 3.

 There did not seem to be a pattern to it though.
-The only indicator was the Windows Task Manager and a Firefox process that was still running although the browser had been closed before.
-Waiting was no option either, the process did not close after waiting multiple times for 15-30 minutes.
+The only indicator was that a firefox.exe process was still shown as running in the Windows Task Manager even though all windows of the browser had been closed already and non was visible anymore on the desktop.

 The only option that helped was to kill the Firefox process which would free the resources and make it possible to restart Firefox.
 The problem with killing the process though is that it could damage important files that are needed to run Firefox.
 It could damage files in the profile folder like the bookmarks.